agile-students-fall2025/4-final-commyounity/README.md

 - As a *user,* I want to *change my password,* so that I can keep my account secure.
 - As a *user,* I want to *manage my privacy and notification preferences,* so that I control my visibility, contact, and data.
 - As a *user,* I want to *be able to delete my profile,* so that I can remove all my personal data from the app.

+6. Friends & Connections
+- As a *user*, I want to *search for and add friends* so that I can connect beyond boards.
+- As a *user*, I want to *accept or reject friend requests* so that I can control my connections.
+- As a *user*, I want to *view and manage my friend list* so that I can stay in touch with people I know.
+- As a *user*, I want to *remove a friend* so that I can control my social circle.

+---

 ## Core Team Members:
 - Carina Ilie